erinnacland/erinnacland.github.io/_pages/about.md

 Lastly, anger may be especially tied to current violent behaviour in older adolescents.
 Further research is still needed to replicate and build on the limited findings in this area. ​

 <sub> Acland, E. L. & Cavanagh, C. (2022).
 Anger, violence, and recidivism in justice system involved youth.
 Justice Quarterly. https://doi.org/10.1080/07418825.2022.2028882.
-View full-text accepted manuscript here.
 Illustrations and excerpts of this summary are from my article on this paper published in The Conversation Canada. </sub>

 ---
 ### Is emotion recognition uniquely linked to aggression in children?